Farsund shooting

 The Farsund shooting was a fatal shooting incident that took place at a shooting range in Farsund, Norway, on 20 August 1988.
 Four people were shot and killed with a shotgun, and two were injured.
 Two of the killed were paramedics who arrived at the scene some time after the first shootings.

 Perpetrator and victims

 The perpetrator was identified as a 23-year-old man with a mental disorder.
 No obvious motives were behind the killings.
 He was described as a weapon-interested "lone wolf". who owned a large number of weapons.
-He used slugs and buckshot during the shooting, a type of ammunition that is banned in Norway.
+He used slugs and buckshot during the shooting, two types of ammunition that was banned in Norway at the time.

 In 1989, the offender, who was considered insane when committing the shooting, was sentenced to ten years of involuntary confinement at a psychiatric institution.
 The doctors that testified in the trial stated that he had had schizophrenia since his early teenage years.
 In 1999, he was sentenced to an additional five years.

 Those killed were Per Odd Reite, 42; Bjørn Halvorsen, 22; Gunnar Eliassen, 31; and Geir Olav Lundtræ, 24 (the latter two were paramedics).
 Kjell Stillufsen and Gunnar Gabrielsen escaped the shooting with minor injuries.